ssilare-adobe/aso-chainlit-app/README.md

 1. **Import Errors**: Ensure all dependencies are installed and virtual environment is activated
 2. **API Errors**: Verify your Azure OpenAI credentials and deployment name
 3. **Environment Variables**: Check that your `.env` file is properly configured
+4. **MCP Server Issues**: Ensure MCP server is running on localhost:3000 and API key is correct
-4. **Port Conflicts**: If port 8000 is busy, Chainlit will automatically use the next available port
+5. **Port Conflicts**: If port 8000 is busy, Chainlit will automatically use the next available port

 ### Getting Help